OISF/suricata/doc/userguide/upgrade.rst

 - DPDK interface settings can now be configured automatically by setting ``auto`` to ``mempool-size``, ``mempool-cache-size``, ``rx-descriptors``, ``tx-descriptors``.
 See :ref:`dpdk-automatic-interface-configuration`.
+- DPDK interface mempools are now allocated per thread instead of per port.
+This change improves performance and should not be visible from the user configuration perspective.

 Removals
 ~~~~~~~~